sovashrestha/portfolio/WebAppsProduct@Creighton.md

 * The objective was to update outdated designs to enhance performance and improve user experience.
 The targeted users were Prospective Students and Current Students.

 #### Scope and Prioritization
-I led team of analysts to conduct a comprehensive audit of existing web pages and mobile apps to identify areas of improvement.
-We also conducted user interviews and surveys to identify users pain points and preferences.The team also analyzed user feedback from support tickets and other reviews.
+I **led 3 team of analysts** to conduct a comprehensive audit of existing web pages and mobile apps to identify areas of improvement.
+We also **conducted user interviews and surveys** to identify users pain points and preferences.The team also analyzed user feedback from support tickets and other reviews.

 ![User Interviews](assets/CUWebAppUserInterview.png)